StreamActions/StreamActions/CONTRIBUTING.md

 * All hard-coded chat responses must be passed through `I18n.Instance.GetAndFormatWithAsync` (preferred), `I18n.GetAndFormatWith`, or `I18n.Get` to provide an opportunity for I18n/translation
 * The format for _Usage_ chat responses is `@{DisplayName}, Description....
 Usage: {CommandPrefix}Command subcommand [required-param-1] [optional-param-1 (optional)] ...`
     * Example: `@{DisplayName}, Lists the permissions that are allowed or explicitly denied by a custom group.
 Usage: {CommandPrefix}{BotName} permissions group listpermissions [page (optional)] [GroupName]`
-* If the output to a command is going to be larger than a single chat message can handle and has the ability to be split into pages (eg. A list of permissions), use the `{CommandPrefix}command page#` convention (See example above)
+* If the output to a command is going to be larger than a single chat message can handle and can be split into pages (e.g., A list of permissions), use the `{CommandPrefix}command page#` convention (See example above)